FrancescoVIncelli/E2E_ASR_QNN/README.md

 # End-to-End Automatic Speech Recognition using Quaternion Convolutional Neural Networks
 The repository contains two Google Colaboratory notebooks implementing the project respectively in the TensorFlow and PyTorch deep learning frameworks.
-Further theoretical background informations and technical details are provided in detail in the *Report* section in the [MLSP]Project_Vincelli_(tensorflow).ipynb Colaboratoy notebook.
+Further theoretical background informations and technical details are provided in the *Report* section in the [MLSP]Project_Vincelli_(tensorflow).ipynb Colaboratoy notebook.

 ### Dataset
 The experiments described below are performed on the LibriSpeech ASR Corpus.
 The LibriSpeech corpus is a collection of approximately 1,000 hours of audiobooks that are a part of the LibriVox project.
 Most of the audiobooks come from the Project Gutenberg.
 The training data is split into 3 partitions of 100hr, 360hr, and 500hr sets while the dev and test data are split into the ’clean’ and ’other’ categories, respectively.